debmalya/ActiveMqStaleConnectionHandler/docs/Testing.md

 # Scenario 2
 First activeMQ connection is not active from the beginning of the test, only second one is active.
-Kept first one througout the remaining part of the test.
+Kept first one stopped througout the remaining part of the test.

 Second activeMQ queue before test
 ![GitHub Logo](./images/SecondAMQScenario2.png)